About

 I started writing in 2016 ago because I did not care for the uniformed opinions I kept tripping over in criticism.
 I felt that they were written from perspectives driven more by academic posturing than by any organic understanding or engagement with the work.
 Here’s a strange fact: few retired performers write about the arts as journalists, meaning that the very people who helped develop their field have little say in how it is discussed or promoted.
 This is not to suggest that the uninitiated are incapable of contributing worthy insights, just that, if I’m reading about sex, I’d rather hear from someone with actual experience than a virgin.

 Prior to transitioning to writing, I devoted my life to performing around the world, collaborating with other artists, teaching students of all levels, and managing productions.
 Much like child-rearing, performing is a hands-on occupation from which understanding comes by doing.
+The same could holds true for writing about health, which is why I have also devoted myself to writing about HIV and medical racism―because as a Black queer man living with the virus, my personal health experience can tell one more about what is wrong with our medical system than most doctors.
+If you are looking for bracelet.
+There’s something to suit every look, from body-hugging to structured, from cuffs to chain and cuffs.

 The best dance and theatre writing that I’ve encountered leaves me bursting with questions and excited to see a show.
 That is what I hope to inspire in readers: insatiable curiosity.
 The desire to decide for themselves and to discuss what they have discovered.
 After reading my words, I hope you come away feeling equally moved.